Skip to content

 1. Call [`load_benchmark`][cesnet_tszoo.benchmarks.load_benchmark] with the desired benchmark.
 You can use your own saved benchmark or you can use already built-in one.
 This will download the dataset and annotations (if available) if they have not been previously downloaded.

-2. Retrieve the initialized dataset using [`get_initialized_dataset`][cesnet_tszoo.benchmarks.Benchmark.get_initialized_dataset].
+2. Retrieve the initialized dataset using [`get_initialized_dataset`](reference_benchmarks.md#cesnet_tszoo.benchmarks.Benchmark.get_initialized_dataset).
 This will provide a dataset that is ready to use.
+Check beforehand what type of dataset is returned.

-4. Validate the model and perform the hyperparameter optimalization on [`get_val_dataloader`][cesnet_tszoo.datasets.series_based_cesnet_dataset.SeriesBasedCesnetDataset.get_val_dataloader] or [`get_val_df`][cesnet_tszoo.datasets.series_based_cesnet_dataset.SeriesBasedCesnetDataset.get_val_df].
+5. Validate the model and perform the hyperparameter optimalization on [`get_val_dataloader`](reference_cesnet_dataset.md#cesnet_tszoo.datasets.cesnet_dataset.CesnetDataset.get_val_dataloader)/[`get_val_df`](reference_cesnet_dataset.md#cesnet_tszoo.datasets.cesnet_dataset.CesnetDataset.get_val_df)/[`get_val_numpy`](reference_cesnet_dataset.md#cesnet_tszoo.datasets.cesnet_dataset.CesnetDataset.get_val_numpy).

-They will be saved to `"data_root"/tszoo/benchmarks/` directory, where `data_root` was set when you created instance of dataset.
+They will be saved to `"data_root"/tszoo/benchmarks/` directory, where `data_root` was passed as parameter to [`load_benchmark`][cesnet_tszoo.benchmarks.load_benchmark].

 """